ZitongYu/PhysFormer/README.md

 ```
 python inference_OneSample_VIPL_PhysFormer.py
 ```
-3. Calculate the HR error with the file 'Inference_HRevaluation.m' using Matlab (You can also easily use python script instead).
+3. Calculate the HR error with the file 'Inference_HRevaluation.m' using Matlab (You can also easily use python script to implement it).

 Citation